 In October 2021, Wallace would become the second Black NASCAR driver to win a cup.
 Scott was the first, winning in Jacksonville in 1963, but was not allowed to receive his trophy because event promoters did not want to see a Black man pose with or kiss a white trophy girl.

 In an interview with NBCLX, Wallace said he was proud of the win but when it comes to racial justice and representation, "we still have a lot of work to do."

 Shahid Khan - Jacksonville Jaguars (NFL)

-Backstory: On November 29, 2011, Pakistani-born American billionaire Shahid Khan agreed to purchase the Jacksonville Jaguars for $760 million, making Khan the first member of an ethnic minority to own an NFL team.
+On Nov.
+29, 2011, Pakistani-born American billionaire Shahid Khan agreed to purchase the Jacksonville Jaguars for $760 million, making Khan the first member of an ethnic minority to own an NFL team.
 In his nine years as an NFL owner Khan has become increasingly vocal in his stance for social justice issues.
-Nine days after the death of George Floyd sparked racial upheaval across the country Kahn released an essay denouncing the systemic inequity for people of color that exists in the country.
+Nine days after the death of George Floyd sparked racial upheaval across the country Khan released an essay denouncing the systemic inequity for people of color that exists in the country.

 "Being a Muslim-American made me a frequent target of prejudice, discrimination and hatred.
 I won't claim to know what it means to be a young African American today, but I can speak honestly and painfully to my own experiences as a person of color for the past 53 years in this country," Kahn wrote.
 "Even recently, I have had people spew racist language in my presence when talking about other people of color — apparently ignorant of my ethnicity.
 Change for all people of color in the United States is long overdue, and it must happen now."